waingram/waingram/README.md

     and archives.
 I am especially interested in <a href="//opening-etds.github.io/"><span itemprop="knowsAbout">electronic theses and
         dissertations</span></a>.
 Because they are long and contain multiple chapters, they more resemble books than research articles.
-His aim is to use methods for information extraction, classification, and summarization to uncover the knowledge and data buried in this rich corpus of graduate research to facilitate its discovery and equitable use.</p>
+My aim is to use methods for information extraction, classification, and summarization to uncover the knowledge and data buried in this rich corpus of graduate research to facilitate its discovery and equitable use.</p>